 The above list may not include all of the HIV-related uses of foscarnet sodium recommended in the guidelines.
 Some recommended uses, such as uses in certain rare circumstances, may have been omitted.

 What should I tell my health care provider before taking foscarnet sodium?

 Before taking foscarnet sodium, tell your health care provider:

 - If you are allergic to foscarnet sodium or any other medicines.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Foscarnet sodium may affect the way other medicines or products work, and other medicines or products may affect how foscarnet sodium works.
 Ask your health care provider if there are interactions between foscarnet sodium and the other medicines you take.

 Ask your health care provider about possible side effects from foscarnet sodium.
 Your health care provider will tell you what to do if you have side effects.